trixtipsfix/trixtipsfix/README.md

 # 💫 About Me:
 👋 Hello, I'm Areeb!
-Welcome to my GitHub profile.
-I'm a skilled developer with experience in Python, C/C++, JS, Assembly (x32) and expertise in frameworks like Flask, Django, React, Node.js.
-I have a proper hold on multiple tools and technologies.
-I'm a quick learner and collaborate closely with clients to create efficient, scalable, and user-friendly solutions that solve real-world problems.
-Let's work together to bring your ideas to life!
+An experienced software engineer with a strong background in full-stack development, AI innovation and system design, with additional expertise in cybersecurity.
+I've worked across backend systems, frontend frameworks, and cloud infrastructure to help build secure, scalable platforms.
+In recent roles, I've contributed to developer tools, AI agents, automated workflows, and LLM-powered applications, with a focus on reliability, data integrity, and thoughtful design.
+I enjoy building systems that solve real-world problems and simplify complexity.

 ## 🌐 Socials: